 Sorry to break it to you, but New Year’s resolutions don’t work.
 In fact, 92% of them fail.
 Don’t believe us?
 Think back to any of the ones you’ve made.
 Perhaps you vowed to read more, and ended up reading more of your eyelids.
-And maybe you said you’d eat more healthfully, and then found yourself with a salad, topped with bacon, too much cheddar and a mountain of croutons.
+And maybe you said you’d eat more healthfully, and then found yourself with a salad, topped with bacon, too much cheddar, and a mountain of croutons.
 We know because we’re in the same boat.

 Einstein once said, “The definition of insanity is doing the same thing over and over again and expecting a different result.”
 By Einstein’s standards, we should all put on a straight-jacket before making this year’s resolutions.
 It’s time we break the cycle.

 First, we must study our enemy.
 Why do our resolutions fail?
 What is so fundamentally flawed with setting goals on January 1st?
 Only once we have these answers can we give ourselves a fighting chance of success.
-Below are the top 5 reasons your resolutions are destined to fail, and how you can change your approach and dramatically improve your goal setting.

 You have too many resolutions.

-Fail Reason #2: Your resolutions are too big.
+Your resolutions are too big.

-Fail Reason #3: Your resolutions aren’t concrete.
+Your resolutions aren’t concrete.

 Your resolutions don’t fit into your routine.

 If you’ve resolved to go for a lengthy hike in nature four times weekly, but you live in the city and don’t get off work until the sun has set, you’re doomed.
 Set a goal you can incorporate into your routine.
-Once it becomes “autopilot,” you’ll have accomplished your goal for life, and you’ll only keep improving upon it.
+Once it becomes a habit you’ll have accomplished your goal for life, and you’ll only keep improving upon it.

 You keep it a secret.

-What to do instead of setting lofty goals?
 Set “micro-resolutions” and share them with a trusted ally.

 Go one step further by writing down your micro-resolution and sharing it.
 Writing your micro-resolution down, instead of leaving it in your head, makes you three times as likely to accomplish your goal.
 Even better, sharing your goal with a trusted friend, and then sending weekly follow-ups makes you 10 times as likely to accomplish your goal!
 We’ve created the Mountain Trek Goal Tracker, a simple accountability tool, to help you accomplish your goals this year.